alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-livestock-poultry.markdown

 If the EHC you want doesn’t exist, you should talk to your importer to find out about import conditions in the country you want to export to.

-You should send any officially-issued import conditions to [Centre for International Trade Carlisle](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle) who will pass the details to Defra for them to consider negotiating a new EHC.
+You should send any officially-issued import conditions to [Centre for International Trade Carlisle](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle) who will pass the details to the Department for Environment Food & Rural Affairs (Defra) for them to consider negotiating a new EHC.

 ##Exporting livestock through the EU to a non-EU country